Five Most Intriguing Position Battles Entering Patriots Training Camp

 Cornerback

-Who is going to play opposite from second-year standout Christian Gonzalez?
+Who is going to play opposite second-year standout Christian Gonzalez?
 Veteran cornerback Jonathan Jones presents arguably the biggest ripple effect as his versatility allows him to stay opposite Gonzalez or transition back into the slot.
 If Jonathan Jones stays outside, might Marcus Jones fill the slot role?
 However, if Jonathan Jones moves back inside, perhaps that’s because the Patriots see second-year cornerback Alex Austin as a solid option opposite Gonzalez.

 Kicker